Ashley Massaro: Video games

 Massaro appeared in two WWE video games.
 She made her in-game debut in WWE SmackDown vs. Raw 2008 and returned in WWE SmackDown vs. Raw 2009.

 Radio

 On June 30, 2018, Massaro began working as a radio DJ for Long Island station WWSK-FM / 94.3 The Shark where she originally worked the Saturday portion from 10 am to 3 pm.
 Shortly before her death in May 2019, she was promoted to hosting the station's evening program on Wednesday nights.

 Personal life

 Massaro had one child, a daughter.
-When her daughter became sick in mid-2008, Massaro asked for early release from WWE to care for her.
+In mid-2008, after her daughter became ill, Massaro requested an early release from her WWE contract in order to focus on caring for her daughter.
 On May 22, 2019, after Massaro's death, several former WWE female wrestlers who were Massaro's coworkers, grouped as "The Squared Circle Sisters", opened a crowdfunding campaign on GoFundMe in order to create a college fund for her daughter, setting a goal of $100,000.